Muzaffar-Ahmad10/Final-ECommerce/README.md

 - Accurate and up-to-date information: Users will expect the app to provide accurate and up-to-date information about the products.
 - Competitive prices: Users will expect the prices for products to be competitive with other options available on the market.
 - Good customer service: Users will expect the app to have good customer service, including responsive and helpful support in the event of any issues or questions.
+- A user can buy products: that provides a suite of payment processing tools for online shoping.
 ## User Stories
 - Signup for an account
 - login and logout